Implementing a New Accounting System

 We plan to implement our new system on 1st March but we are unlikely to have audited Accounts until June at earliest.
 Will this delay our implementation?

-No, you can implement your new Sage 50 system without a full trial balance.
+No, you can implement your new Sage 50 or Exact Online system without a full trial balance.
 You will need opening balances for customers, suppliers and bank accounts to commence.
 All other balances can be input retrospectively after your Auditor produces the final trial balance.

 We have a very busy Sales office so our new system would need to be up and running on 1st day of the month of changeover and we normally receive supplier invoices up to 2 weeks after month end; How can we achieve a smooth implementation in the light of these constraints?